 Like many other states, Illinois went through a protracted process to deregulate its electric industry.
 It began in 1997 when the initial deregulation law was enacted and required the state's two investor-owned utilities, ComEd and Ameren, to spin off their generation to affiliated or unaffiliated companies.
 ComEd and Ameren continued to provide delivery of power and serve customers that did not select an alternative supplier.
-Retail access was initially limited to commercial and industrial customers in these service areas but expanded to residential customers.1
+Retail access was initially limited to commercial and industrial customers in these service areas, but expanded to residential customers.1

 Deregulation did not take off as expected in terms of customer participation.
 The decade-long rate cap mandated in Illinois (which ended in January 2007) was one of the longest lasting rate caps in the nation, and it effectively discouraged alternative suppliers from entering the market.
-Through 2011, switching among residential customers was nearly non-existent.
+Through 2011, switching among residential customers was nearly nonexistent.
 There was, however, a notable increase from 2011 to 2012-from 2% to about 22%, respectively-due in part to municipal aggregation efforts as discussed further below.
 Initial participation by small to medium-sized non-residential customers was also limited.
 In 2005, the state cautioned that the rate of switching among these customers was only around 5%.
 Participation among all types of customers has grown over time, however, particularly since 2011, and current levels are quite high in Illinois.
-According to the ABACCUS report for 2012, 22% of residential customers, 81% of medium-sized non-residential customers, and 93% of large customers had switched.2
+According to the Annual Baseline Assessment of Choice in Canada and the United States (ABACCUS) report for 2012, 22% of residential customers, 81% of medium-sized non-residential customers, and 93% of large customers had switched.2